 Lasalle High School

-- Lasalle High School's student population of 210 students has stayed relatively flat over five school years.
+- Lasalle High School's student population of 249 students has grown by 13% over five school years.

 |Grades Offered||Grades 9-12|

 |Total Students||249 students|

 |Total Classroom Teachers||14 teachers|

 - Lasalle High School is ranked within the bottom 50% of all 1,277 schools in Louisiana (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (LA)|